cmtt/dijs/README.md

   const Di = require('dijs');

   // Initialize a new dijs instance.
 By default, this will use "CallbackMethod",
-  // thus the first argument is "null".
+  // thus the first argument is "null" (instead providing another method).
   // The $provide and $resolve methods expect callbacks.

   let d = new Di(null, 'Math');